richardso21/vscode-remote-pace/README.md

 # vscode-remote-pace

 A one-click script to setup and connect vscode to a Slurm-based HPC compute node (e.g. Georgia Tech PACE ICE/Phoenix/Firebird/etc. login node) directly from the remote explorer.

+### Why?

+When you connect normally via vscode's remote SSH extension to PACE, it automatically connects you to a login node, and that node's resources are actively being shared with many other users (students).
+Very often, other people are running scripts, vscode instances, doing whatever in the login node which will eat up those resources leaving your vscode laggy.
+Instead, you want to reserve resources/a node just for your vscode instance to keep it quick while you do work that matters.

 ## Features
 - Automatically starts a batch job, or reuses an existing one, for vscode to connect to.